‘BB19’ Josh Gets Played By Alex, Is Shocked by A Christmas Confession, Contemplates Taking Out Paul [Video]

 — Big Brother (@CBSBigBrother) September 6, 2017

-Some may find such a move by Christmas perplexing, however, others may surmise that she is so dedicated to Paul because she may have strong romantic feelings for him, as previously reported by the Inquisitr.
+Some may find such a move by Christmas perplexing; however, others may surmise that she is so dedicated to Paul because she may have strong romantic feelings for him, as previously reported by the Inquisitr.

 Paul May Be In Josh’s Crosshairs

-At about 7:30 p.m., Josh, left alone in the HOH room, began to speak to live feeders and verbalized he may try to flip the Big Brother 19 house to oust Paul out of the game.
+At about 7:30 p.m., Josh, left alone in the HOH room, began to speak to live feeders and verbalized that he may try to flip the Big Brother 19 house to oust Paul out of the game.
 He noted that he now believes Christmas may take Paul to the final two because she knows she can’t beat Josh due to his stellar game play.

 Josh stated, according to Joker’s Updates, that he now feels alone in the game.
 He further theorized he could beat Kevin, Alex, and Christmas, but feels Christmas may be the only player who won’t take him to the end.
 Josh said his only reservation about targeting Paul were that he may have no backing from other players to get the Big Brother veteran out.
 In the end, Josh seemed more confused about what his next move was going to be and whether he would truly take a shot at Paul.